Coloured Neretin Groups: No lattices

 \begin{definition} Let $K$ be a finite set.
 A subgroup of $\Sym(K)$ is called \emph{primitive} if the only partitions of $K$ it preserves are the trivial partition $\{K\}$ and the atomic partition $\{\{k\} \mid k \in K\}$. \end{definition}

 \begin{lemma}[\cite{bcgm12}, Lemma 3.1.]
-A subgroup of the symmetric group $\Sym(K)$ generated by two prime cycles whose respective supports intersect nontrivially, but are not contained in one another, acts doubly transitively (in particular, primitively) on its support. \end{lemma}
+A subgroup of $\Sym(K)$ generated by two prime cycles whose respective supports intersect nontrivially, but are not contained in one another, acts doubly transitively (in particular, primitively) on its support. \end{lemma}

 \begin{lemma}[Jordan's Theorem, see \cite{w64}, Theorem 13.9.]
 A primitive subgroup of $\Sym(K)$ containing a $p$-cycle for a prime number $p \leq |K|-3$ is equal to $\Alt(K)$ or $\Sym(K)$. \end{lemma}